joshuagryphon/plastid/docs/source/FAQ.rst

 .. code-block:: shell

-   $ pip install --verbose plastid
+   $ pip install --no-cache-dir --verbose plastid | tee 2>&1 plastid_install_log.txt

 Then find the corresponding error message below.
 If the error is not listed, let us know by filing a bug report at `our issue tracker`_.
+Please attach `plastid_install_log.txt` to your report to help us figure out what is going on.

 .. _faq-install-numpy-first: